 How Is Naltrexone Used For Alcohol Use Disorder?

 Naltrexone works by filling and blocking opioid receptors—which is why patients cannot feel any effects from opioids.
 It won’t block the effects of alcohol or make someone sick when they drink, but it has been shown to help reduce alcohol cravings.
 Several studies found that patients were able to abstain from alcohol longer, or reduce daily drinking to less problematic levels (around two drinks per day versus five or more).
-“The idea is that drinking alcohol causes pleasure by triggering the release of endogenous opioids in the brain”, says Sarah E. Wakeman, an addiction medicine physician who practices at Massachusetts General and teaches at Harvard University.
-She adds that, “Naltrexone, by blocking the opioid receptor, prevents these endogenous opioids from having an effect and that limits the rewarding and positively reinforcing aspects of drinking.”
+“The idea is that drinking alcohol causes pleasure by triggering the release of endogenous opioids in the brain”, says Dr. Sarah E. Wakeman, an addiction medicine physician who practices at Massachusetts General and teaches at Harvard University.
+She adds, “Naltrexone, by blocking the opioid receptor, prevents these endogenous opioids from having an effect and that limits the rewarding and positively reinforcing aspects of drinking.”
 It’s not a cure for alcohol addiction, but it can be an aid for people hoping to cut down or totally stop drinking.

-Methadone and buprenorphine are the gold standards for opioid use disorder, but naltrexone is the only medication that is shown to help with both opioid and alcohol addiction.
+Methadone and buprenorphine are considered to be the gold standards for opioid use disorder, but naltrexone is the only medication that is shown to help with both opioid and alcohol addiction.
 If you’re struggling with a polysubstance addiction that includes both opioids and alcohol, it’s worth looking into naltrexone to see if it can help.